twitter/communitynotes/content/writing-and-rating-impact.md

 Contrasting ratings are important.
 They help make sure the best notes get seen, and can often help overturn the status of a note.
 However, contrasting ratings that don't contribute to changing a note's status need to be discounted to prevent simple manipulation strategies.
 (For example: a contributor acting in bad faith could increase their score by rating many notes randomly and earning Rating Impact for the ones where their rating happened to agree with the status reached.)

-This approach helps make sure Rating Impact reflects the overall net impact that people find helpful.
+This approach helps make sure Rating Impact reflects the net impact that people find helpful.
 We expect everyone to have some contrasting ratings, and this disagreement is important, so don’t worry if you have some!

 ### Do scores change when a note is deleted?

 When a note is deleted, its content is removed.
 However, contributors continue to earn Writing Impact and Rating Impact based on the status of the note.
-This is important, as it prevents people from gaming impact scores simply by deleting notes that have reached a status of Not Helpful.
+This is important, as it prevents people from gaming impact scores by deleting notes that have reached a status of Not Helpful.

 ### Can scores go negative?